federated-mcp

 Overview

-Federated-mcp is a complete implementation of the Model Context Protocol (MCP) that enables federated connections between AI systems and various data sources.
-It adheres to the official MCP specification, ensuring proper message framing, transport layer implementation, and protocol lifecycle management.
+Federated-MCP is a complete implementation of the Model Context Protocol (MCP) that enables federated connections between AI systems and various data sources.
+It adheres to the official MCP specification, ensuring proper message framing, transport layer implementation, and comprehensive protocol lifecycle management.

 How to Use

-To use federated-mcp, deploy MCP Hosts, MCP Servers, and MCP Clients within your architecture.
-Establish connections through local or remote transport mechanisms, such as stdio for local communication and HTTP with Server-Sent Events for remote connections, while ensuring security through capability negotiation and user consent.
+To use federated-MCP, deploy the MCP servers and clients in your environment.
+Establish connections using supported transport mechanisms such as stdio for local communication or HTTP with Server-Sent Events for remote connections.
+Ensure proper authentication and capability negotiation for secure interactions.

 Key Features

-Key features of federated-mcp include simplified integration of AI systems with enterprise tools, standardized connections across different data sources, maintenance of context during transitions between federated tools, and a robust federation architecture with components like Federation Controller, Proxy Layer, and Identity Management.
+Key features of federated-MCP include simplified integration with standardized AI connections, maintenance of context across federated tools and datasets, a federation architecture with core components like the Federation Controller and Proxy Layer, and robust security measures through identity management.

 Where to Use